A table of smartly-dressed guests chat over drinks, each with a garnish of orange floating on top.

 Corporate Responsibility

-The Corporate Responsibility Committee was established in June 2019 and its purpose is to allow more executive, leadership and functional management involvement in matters of corporate responsibility and sustainability.
+The Corporate Responsibility Committee was established in June 2019 and its purpose is to allow more executive, leadership and functional management involvement in key areas of significant importance including environmental impacts of the group's activities, community relationships and the role of the company in society.

 Download the Terms of Reference for the Corporate Responsibility Committee